marcoguerri/marcoguerri.github.io/_includes/about.markdown

 About
 =====
-I was born in Modena, Italy, too many years ago.
+I was born in Modena, Italy, a number of years ago which can be represented with 5 bits, unsigned.
 I studied Computer Engineering at University of Modena and Reggio Emilia and I currently work at CERN, the European Organization for Nuclear Research.